James Van Der Zee: Biography

 During the height of his popularity in 1927, his daughter Rachel, aged 19, died of appendicitis while in Portland, Maine.
 Van Der Zee photographed her funeral; he incorporated poems and heavenly imagery into the final prints.

 During the 1920s and 1930s, he produced hundreds of photographs recording Harlem's growing middle class.
 Its residents entrusted the visual documentation of their weddings, funerals, celebrities and sports stars, and social life to his carefully composed images.
 Quickly Van Der Zee became the most successful photographer in Harlem.
 Among his many renowned subjects were poet Countee Cullen, dancer Bill ("Bojangles") Robinson, Charles M. "Daddy" Grace, Joe Louis, Florence Mills, and black nationalist leader Marcus Garvey.
 By the early 1930s Van Der Zee found it harder to make an income from his work in photography, partly because of the strained economic circumstances of many of his customers and partly because the growing popularity of personal cameras reduced the need for professional photography.

 Van Der Zee worked predominantly in the studio and used a variety of props, including architectural elements, backdrops, and costumes, to achieve stylized tableaux vivant in keeping with late Victorian and Edwardian visual traditions.
 Sitters often copied celebrities of the 1920s and 1930s in their poses and expressions, and he retouched negatives and prints heavily to achieve an aura of glamour.
 He also created funeral photographs between the wars.
 These works were later collected in The Harlem Book of the Dead (1978), with a foreword by Toni Morrison.

 In 1982, at age 96, Van Der Zee photographed 21-year-old painter Jean-Michel Basquiat for the January 1983 issue of Interview magazine.

-Van Der Zee died in Washington, D.C. on May 15, 1983.
+Van Der Zee died in Washington, D.C., on May 15, 1983.
 Ten years later the National Portrait Gallery exhibited his work as a posthumous tribute.
 In 1984 Van Der Zee was inducted into the International Photography Hall of Fame and Museum.

 Works

 Commission from UNIA

 In the spring and summer of 1924, Van Der Zee worked to document the members and activities of Marcus Garvey's Universal Negro Improvement Association (UNIA).
 He took thousands of photographs on this assignment, some of which were featured in a calendar issued to members in 1925.

 Fulfilling Garvey's wishes, Van Der Zee's job was to project a positive image of the Association, especially to emphasize the strength and social standing of its membership, the so-called Garveyites.
-Nowhere in Van Der Zee's visual record was there any hint of the controversy surrounding Garvey in the early 1920s, a period when the leader was subject to public interrogation, quarrels with the writer and philosopher W.E.B.
-DuBois, and legal proceedings against him on charges of mail fraud.
+Nowhere in Van Der Zee's visual record was there any hint of the controversy surrounding Garvey in the early 1920s, a period when the leader was subject to public interrogation, quarrels with the writer and philosopher W. E. B. Du Bois, and legal proceedings against him on charges of mail fraud.